andreasKroepelin/polylux/book/src/themes/your-own.md

 # Build your own theme

-Again, there is no right or wrong when it comes to how a polylux theme works.
+Again, there is no right or wrong when it comes to how a Polylux theme works.
 If you consider building a theme that you would like to contribute to the package ([which you are cordially invited to do!](https://github.com/andreasKroepelin/polylux/pulls)), we kindly ask you to follow the convention presented before.